martindevans/martindevans.me/_posts/2012-10-15-Get-Up-And-Initiate-That-Session.md

 ## TL;DR

 Part #2 in my series on how Heist does networking stuff.
-This time about setting up a session.
+This time about setting up a session and initiating connections.

 ## Topics

-In this series I'm covering 6 topics:
+In this series I'm covering 5 topics:

  - [Topology](/Heist/2012/10/14/Topological-My-Dear-Watson/)
- - Session Initiation
- - Connection Initiation
+ - Session/Connection Initiation
  - Delivery Guarantees
  - Named Data Pipes
  - Packet Encoding In C#